Samsung takes aim at second straight year of record profit as memory chips rebound

 The global chip market has rallied since late 2012 due to a supply crunch caused by years of cautious investment to support prices, and conversion of factory capacity to produce more profitable chips used in smartphones and tablets.

-The market further tightened following a fire in early September at a China plant owned by SK Hynix, the world's No.2 chipmaker.
-The drop in supply helped divert customers to Samsung, whose heavy investment in cutting-edge chip-making technologies has made it head and shoulders above smaller rivals like Micron Technology Inc.
+The market further tightened following a fire in early September at a China plant owned by SK Hynix (000660.KS), the world's No.2 chipmaker.
+The drop in supply helped divert customers to Samsung, whose heavy investment in cutting-edge chip-making technologies has made it head and shoulders above smaller rivals like Micron Technology Inc (MU.O).

 "As of now, there is no real competitor for Samsung in the (memory) chip business," said Lee Seung-woo, a tech analyst at IBK Investment & Securities.
 "This dearth of players is expected to allow Samsung to post considerable operating profits throughout this year and next year, even if demand flags."